geneenaljalees/express-and-testing-workshop/README.md

 * 'Integration tests' are tests that check the correct functioning of several interconnected functions all working together.

-* `Supertest` and `Tape` allow us to perform Integration tests checking that the Server and Database are communicating properly, and calls to the Server endpoints respond with the correct status codes and any data requested.
+* `Supertest` and `Jest` allow us to perform Integration tests checking that the Server and Database are communicating properly, and calls to the Server endpoints respond with the correct status codes and any data requested.

 * In the server folder there is a `routes` subfolder inside of which all the servers routes have been written for you.